kinda/kinda-exif/README.md

-# node-exif
+# kinda-exif

+**Note:** this module is a fork of [node-exif](https://github.com/gomfunkel/node-exif) adding a synchronous mode.
+Basically, if you don't provide the callback when you instantiate `ExifImage`, the image data are fetched synchronously.
+See [example.js](https://github.com/kinda/kinda-exif/blob/master/example/example.js).

+---

-With _node-exif_ you can extract Exif metadata from images (JPEG).
+With _kinda-exif_ you can extract Exif metadata from images (JPEG).
 Exif is a format used, for example, by digital cameras and scanners to save additional information about an image in the image file.
 This information can be the camera model, resolution, where the image was taken (GPS) or when it was taken.

 ## Table of Contents